-Without question one of Nintendo’s best ever creations, it comes as no surprise that Mario Kart DS takes the crown as the best Nintendo DS game of all time.
+Without question, this is one of Nintendo’s best-ever creations and so it comes as no surprise that Mario Kart DS takes the crown as the best Nintendo DS game of all time.
 Making absolute waves with the Nintendo community as the second portable game of the series, Mario Kart DS was the pioneer for many standard features you see within the franchise today.

 Drifting around Wario Stadium, players can enjoy a full heap of retro tracks, modern interpretations of SNES and GBA favourites, single-player missions and, wait for it…

 The ability to design your own kart!

 What makes Mario Kart DS a complete standout as the best Nintendo DS game of all time is that this was also the first-ever Mario Kart title that supported online gameplay.
 Even today, the game runs very smoothly considering we are 15 years down the line.

 For anybody who just loves Mario Kart and fancies a trip down nostalgia lane, Mario Kart DS is a complete must-own.
 Just watch them banana peels! 🍌

 Phew, that was tough.
 To say that we have a newfound appreciation for the sheer extent of the Nintendo DS game catalogue would be an understatement.
 It’s no wonder that both the DS and DSi consoles are still wildly popular amongst retro and newborn gamers alike.